gunnarleffler/tslite/doc/tslite.md

 **div**(self, operand)
 :   `divides an self by an operand timeseries or constant`

+**filldown**(self, interval, starttime=None)
+:   `fills timeslices in timeseries from the previous value until a new value is detected if start time is specified, It will fill with zeroes on the interval until a value is found returns a timeseries object`

 **findClosestIndex**(self, key)
 :   `returns the index of a given timestamp returns closest index if not found`